- Live Rates

 The annual premium was slated to be reduced a couple of years ago, during President Obama’s time in office.
 But that reduction was cancelled by President Trump, shortly after he took office in 2017.

-So why not reduce the FHA mortgage insurance premiums, as was previously planned.
+So, why not reduce the FHA mortgage insurance premiums, as was previously planned?
+FHA Commissioner Brian Montgomery fielded this same question during a call with reporters.

 “We do have to be realistic about the fact that that is still a relatively thin margin.
 While the MMI Fund is sound at this point in time, I think we’re still far away from being in a position to consider any reduction in our mortgage insurance premiums.”